Skip to content

 In a nutshell, an HO-5 policy is the most comprehensive home insurance policy available.
 It can also be more expensive, as the coverage is typically more expansive than an HO-3 policy.

 An HO-5 policy is an open perils policy that offers a broad range of coverage for different types of hazards.
-However, like with an HO-3, homeowners will need to purchase additional coverage to prevent against floods and earthquakes, among other exclusions.
+However, like with an HO-3, homeowners will need to purchase additional coverage to protect against floods and earthquakes, among other exclusions.

 What’s the difference between an HO-3 and HO-5?